 A Simple Way to Keep the Flu Away

 Unfortunately, some people think that getting a flu vaccine is too much trouble or costs too much.
-Or they are sure that a flu shot will make them sick or make them more likely to catch the flu.
+Or they are sure that a flu shot will make them sick.
+Or it will make them more likely to catch the flu.

-The flu, also called seasonal influenza, is caused by one of several strains of influenza virus (type A or B) that infect the nose, throat, and lungs.
-The flu makes life miserable for a week or two for many people, and is deadly for some.
-Flu season can start as early as October and peak anywhere from late December to early April.
+The flu is also called seasonal influenza.
+It’s caused by one of several strains of the flu virus (type A or B) that infect the nose, throat, and lungs.
+The flu makes life miserable for a week or two for many people.
+It’s deadly for some.
+Flu season can start as early as October.
+It peaks anywhere from late December to early April.

-Even if you don’t fall into one of the above groups, you should still get the vaccine if you want to avoid the flu.
+Even if you don’t fall into any of the above groups, you should still get the vaccine if you want to prevent the flu.